ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

     </dl>
 * The update details.

-Before an update operation is started, a backup of the management virtual machines is done automatically in the background.
+Before an update operation is started, a backup of the management virtual machines is done automatically, if your instance has the optional [Veeam service](vc_addingremovingservices.html#available-services-for-vcenter-server-instances) installed.
 After the backup is completed, the update is applied.

-**Note**: During updates that include VMware components updates, virtual machines (VMs) may need to be migrated from ESXi servers to go into maintenance mode.
-If a VM has a local datastore, or CD-ROM mounted, this might prevent the VM migration.

 ## Procedure